-The Providers were able to prevent an involuntary move, prevent an eviction judgment, and secure 30 days or more to move more frequently for CT-RTC households with children compared to those without children.
+The Providers were able to prevent an eviction judgment and secure 30 days or more to move more frequently for CT-RTC households with children compared to those without children.
 The table below shows client goals, the frequency of the goal being achieved, the number of clients with the goal, and the percent of clients with that goal by the presence of children in the household for CT-RTC cases closed between January 31, 2022 and November 30, 2022.